-Real estate contracts are special instruments, and have unique requirements in addition to the standard rules for contract formation.
-This article explains some of the elements that contracts for the sale of a home must contain and offers advice on how to get the most favorable contract as a buyer.
+These types of real estate contracts have unique requirements in addition to the standard rules for contract formation.
+This article explains some of the essential elements in a contract for the sale of a home.
+It also offers advice on how to get the most favorable contract as a buyer.
 Pay particularly close attention if you are:

-The Statute of Frauds is an ancient piece of English common law that has been adopted in the United States.
+The "Statute of Frauds" is an ancient piece of English common law that has been adopted in the United States.
 In essence, the Statute of Frauds requires certain types of contract to:

-Sales of real estate fall under the Statute of Frauds, and so all contracts for the sale of a home must be in writing.
+Buying a house falls under the Statute of Frauds, so all contracts for the sale of a home must be in writing.
 As mentioned above, real estate agents should know this and should always make sure that the terms of the deal are in writing.

-In addition to what is required to enforce the contract under the Statute of Frauds, there are other elements that a home sale contract should include in order to protect the buyer and seller and ensure that the transaction goes down smoothly with as few opportunities for disagreement as possible.
-These additional elements that should appear in the contract include:
+A real estate purchase should include other details to protect the buyer and seller.
+It also helps ensure the real estate transaction goes down smoothly with as few opportunities for disagreement as possible.
+These additional elements that should appear in the sales contract include:

-You should also try to include a clause that makes it clear that the seller is responsible for paying utilities, fees, taxes, etc. for the property up until the transaction is settled.
-Along the same lines, always include the liquidated damages clause mentioned above to cover you for any expenses you may incur from a delayed move in date.
+It would help to include a clause that makes it clear that the seller is responsible for paying utilities, fees, taxes, etc. for the property up until the transaction is settled.
+Otherwise, you could end up paying for "your home" before it is legally yours.